libp2p/js-libp2p-delegated-content-routing/README.md

 const ipfsHttpClient = require('ipfs-http-client')

 // default is to use ipfs.io
-const routing = new DelegatedContentRouing(peerId, ipfsHttpClient({
+const routing = new DelegatedContentRouting(peerId, ipfsHttpClient({
   // use default api settings
   protocol: 'https',
   port: 443,